-All they have to do is reapply for a study place on the same degree program, and include the official letter of admission that they received previously, along with a certificate confirming the completion of an official volunteer service in their application documents.
+All you have to do is reapply for a study place on the same degree program, and include the official letter of admission that you received previously, along with a certificate confirming the completion of an official volunteer service in your application documents.

 You apply for your chosen degree program online.
 Your documents need to be uploaded in the application portal.
 You can view the status of your application online at any time.

 An additional application via the dialog-oriented service procedure (DoSV) is required for almost all of the bachelor's programs at the University of Mannheim.

 Further information on the dialog-oriented service procedure (DoSV)